 5) Data on POC efficacy

-Measuring the efficacy of your Proof of Concepts can significantly influence the success rates of a scaled-up delivery operation.
+Measuring the efficacy of your Proof of Concepts (POC) can significantly influence the success rates of a delivery operation.
 Equip your POC with data measurement capabilities that will help in evaluating its success ratio.
 Relevant KPIs to track are those related to operational efficiency and performance: on-time delivery, auto dispatch rates, loading time, time on site, orders per driver, and more.

-Also one important KPI to track at the POC stage is to measure the actual adoption rates by the people in the field.
+An important KPI to track at the POC stage is to measure the actual adoption rates by the people in the field.
 Despite all the impeccable planning by the executive team, if your drivers and dispatchers don’t use a POC system as planned, then the data from it – and KPIs based on that data – will be inaccurate, hampering the potential success of the field solution.

 The benefits of measuring business data are several and very powerful.
-Analyzing your delivery KPIs will not just verify the best performing spots but also highlight the shortcomings.
+Analyzing your delivery KPIs will not just verify the best-performing spots but also highlight the shortcomings.
 This helps businesses to take corrective action in time.

-Valuable data insights empower the right decision making, and this is key to business.
+Valuable data insights empower the right decision-making, and this is key to business.
 The right level of data-driven visibility has a three-pronged impact – on internal efficiency, customer satisfaction, and, most importantly, your bottom line.